 What causes a tensioner pulley to fail?

-The most common causes of a failed tensioner pulley are simply due to age, or it is made of poor quality.
+The most common causes of a failed tensioner pulley are simply due to age, or because it was made of poor-quality material.
 Tensioner pulleys usually have no maintenance or scheduled maintenance in most car models, but they can still break during the life of the car.

 How long does a tensioner pulley last?